google/kernel-sanitizers/KFENCE.md

 ## How does it work?

-### KFENCE memory pool

-KFENCE allocates a small (255 by default) pool of 4 KiB object pages separated by guard (inaccessible) pages, and provides an API to allocate and deallocate objects from that pool.
+KFENCE allocates a small (255 by default) pool of object pages (typically 4 KiB) separated by guard (inaccessible) pages, and provides an API to allocate and deallocate objects from that pool.
 Each page contains at most one object, which is placed randomly at either end of that page.
 As a result, there is always a guard page next to a KFENCE-allocated object, so either a buffer-overflow or buffer-underflow on that object will result in a page fault.
+Such faults are then reported as out-of-bounds errors and printed to the kernel log.

-When an object is deallocated, KFENCE marks the corresponding page inaccessible, so further accesses to that object will also result in a page fault, until the page is reused by the allocator.
+When an object is deallocated, KFENCE marks the corresponding page inaccessible, so that further accesses to that object will also result in a page fault, which will be reported as a use-after-free error.

-### Allocation sampling
+KFENCE also reports on invalid frees, as it can afford to accurately track the object's state.
+The least recently freed objects will be reused for new allocations.

-Allocating an object from the KFENCE pool has a big performance cost, which is amortized by making such allocations less frequent.
+Allocating an object from the KFENCE pool is costly, which is amortized by making such allocations less frequent, while ensuring that skipped allocations have zero cost through the main allocator's fast-path.

-KFENCE introduces a static branch (using static keys) into the fast path of SLAB and SLUB.
+To achieve this, KFENCE introduces a static branch (using static keys) into the fast path of SLAB and SLUB.
 This branch is disabled by default and thus has zero cost.
 When enabled, it routes the allocation to KFENCE allocator: